Selindek/spring-data-jpa-acl/acl/README.md

 Now, we can create a User for a 3rd party auditor and the administrator of the system can create the proper permissionLinks for that user to the documents he could interested in.
 We can set any kind of permission in the permission field of the PermissionLink Entity.
 But if we need to add multiple permissions, we have to create separate PermissionLink objects for each permissions.
 However the rules for "all" and "read" permissions are also applies here.
 (Creating PermissionLink with "all" permission automatically grants every possible permissions for the owner to the target and creating a PermissionLink with any kind of permission will automatically grants "read" permission to the target.)

 We can also use prefixed permissions.
 So if want to hire a freelancer artist to do some photoshop magic on the attachments of some documents, we can grant him "read" and "attachments-update" permissions.
-This way he can see the documents but cannot modify it, but he can modify all the attachments of the document.
+This way he can see the document but cannot modify it, but he can modify all the attachments of the document.
 And we can grant these permissions one by one to any document.

 And that's all. using the above annotations and maybe some PermissionLink objects you can easily define almost any permission-schema.
 And all of your permission rules will be defined right in the domain-classes, you don't have to create special methods and don't have to use @PreAuthorize annotations on your logic or repository methods.

-... except for creating new objects of course:
+## Object Creation

+Granting permissions for object-creation is usually a weak-point of any ACL, because you cannot define permission to an object what is about to create, simply because it's not exist at the time when the permission should be checked.
+But we also have role-based annotations!
+So if we can simply allow or deny object creation by setting the 'create' permission to a domain class via the @AclRolePermission annotation.

+The following annotation grants 'create' permission for managers:

+	@AclRolePermission(value="create", roles="ROLE_MANAGER")
+	@AclRolePermission(value="all", roles="ROLE_ADMIN")
+	@Entity
+	public class UserNote

+Note that we have to set a permission set for administrators too because we override the default AclRolePermission value.

 ## @PreAuthorize

-You cannot use entity-based permissions for entity-creation because usually there is no entity yet.
-In this cases you can use Springs built-in @PreAuthirize annotations.
-The ACL module automatically defines a PermissionEvaluator bean, so you can use all its functionality without any further settings.
+The ACL module automatically defines a AclPermissionEvaluator bean, so you can use all its functionality without any further settings.
+It could be useful if you need some custom endpoint what should be accessed only with a special permission.
+Let's say we have runnable scripts on the server and these scripts and they results can be seen by any users but they can be executed only be they owners.
+You can create a controller like this:

+	@PreAuthorize(script, 'execute')
+	@PostMapping("/scripts/{script}/launch")
+	public ResponseEntity<String> execute(@PathVariable Script script) {
+	...
+	}

+The AcPermissionEvaluator check whether the current authentication has 'execute' permission to the given script object.
+You can set this permission using any of the Acl annotations.
+If you use 'all' in any of the annotations that will automatically grant this new custom permission too.

+## Special methods

+AS it was mentioned above you have to extend the AclJpaRepository interface instead of the JpaRepository when you create your own repositories.
+This new interface defines a few extra methods:

+	<S extends T> S saveWithoutPermissionCheck(S entity);
+	void deleteWithoutPermissionCheck(T entity);
+	T findOneWithoutPermissionCheck(ID id);

+These methods work exactly the same as the appropriate original JpaRepository methods.
+So if you need to access/save/delete an object without permission you can use these methods. saveWithoutPermissionCheck() works like the original save() in the JpaRepository: It creates a new object if it was not persisted yet or updates the object otherwise.

+There are a few extra methods for getting object by custom permission.
+By default all 'get' and 'find' methods are using the 'read' permission.

+	T findOne(ID id, String permission);
+	T getOne(ID id, String permission);
+	List<T> findAll(String permission);
+	T findOne(Specification<T> spec, String permission);
+	List<T> findAll(Iterable<ID> ids, String permission);

+E.g. you can create a special controller for getting all the scripts which the current user has 'execute' permission to.
+Unfortunately these kind of queries cannot be created automatically via the Spring Repositories.

 ## Spring Data Rest Webmvc